 Fertility rate is the number of children born to women in their fertile years within a given population.
 Fertility rate is usually expressed as the average number of children born to women over their life time.
 Fertility rate is not to be confused with the birth rate.
 Fecundity refers to the potential number of children a woman can have.
-It is well known that the relationship between the female labor force participation rate (FLPR) and the total fertility rate (TFR) shifted from a negative correlation (countries with higher FLPR have lower total fertility rate) to a positive one (countries with higher female labor force participation rate have higher total fertility rate) among the Organisation for Economic Cooperation and Development (OECD) countries in the 1980s.
+It is well known that the relationship between the female labor force participation rate and the total fertility rate shifted from a negative correlation to a positive one among the OECD countries in the 1980s.

 Why Has Japan's Fertility Rate Declined?

 A Empirical Literature Survey with an Emphasis on Policy Implication.

 Yusuke Date - Satoshi Shimizutani.
 Abstract: Japan's total fertility rate declined to 1.32 in 2002, the lowest in its modern era.
 Such a drastic decline in fertility rate is an exception in the world.
 What the decrease in birthrate brings is an unbalanced demographic composition between a productive and dependent population.
 This development might result in a bigger burden per person regarding social security; it might even have a negative effect on Japan's long-term economic performance.
 This paper surveys the literature on the decline in Japan's fertility rate.
 We emphasize the policy implications for supporting a spur in Japan's birthrate.
 First, we describe a long-term trend in Japan's fertility rate and show that the decline after the 1970s was attributed to a decline in the number of marriages, and partly to a decline in households with three or more children.